Menu

 4.

-5. Those who have obtained the Spanish Digital Nomad Visa.
+5. Those who have obtained a Spanish Digital Nomad Visa.

 6.

-7. Professionals relocated to Spain to carry out an activity qualified as an entrepreneurial activity according to Article 70 of the Supporting of Entrepreneurs and their Internationalization Law.
+7. Professionals relocated to Spain to carry out an activity qualified as entrepreneurial according to Article 70 of the Supporting of Entrepreneurs and their Internationalization Law.

 8.

-9. Highly qualified professionals relocated to Spain to provide services to Start Ups that has been certified as innovative by ENISA.
+9. Highly qualified professionals relocated to Spain to provide services to Start Ups certified as innovative by ENISA.

 10.